MrFizban/DjangoProjects/README.md

-## Django projects \n a mess stack of tutorial and other stuff
+## Django projects
+a mess stack of tutorial and other stuff